-We spend a lot of time discussing the process of finding the right clients in my PHOTOGRAPHY BUSINESS SUCCESS CLASS.
+We spend a lot of time discussing the process of finding the right clients in my business success class.
 Many photographers struggle with finding the right combination that leads them to the right potential client.
 Here are four tips on connecting with your dream client.

 YOU UNDERSTAND WHO YOUR CLIENTELE IS

 The most important thing is for you to understand who the right client is.
-You need to have some picture drawn up in your head that helps you describe exactly who your client is.
+You need to have a picture in your head that helps you describe exactly who your client is.
 You should know all the details about who your dream client is!
 To find the perfect client, you need to know what that looks like to you.

 Make some notes about what this looks like to you.
 Here are a few questions to get you started: